grnet/okeanos-LoD/webapp/ansible/README.md

 The vms should be under `service-vms` group in the inventory file.

 ## Results
-This Ansible code will install and configure Apache server, Django and PostgreSQL.
-It will also clone ~okeanos-LoD repository from Github and set Apache server to serve ~okeanos-LoD webapp.
+This Ansible code will install and configure Apache server, Django, PostgreSQL, Celery with RabbitMQ and Supervisord.
+It will create two Celery queues and start a worker for each queue.
+These workers run under supervisord and thus, they can be stopped and started through it.
+An init script will be added to the boot and shutdown sequences of the vm so that Supervisord is started and stopped when the vm boots or shuts down respectively.
+This is done so that the workers will be up and running when the vm boots and stopped when the vm shuts down.
+Ansible will also clone ~okeanos-LoD repository from Github and set Apache server to serve ~okeanos-LoD webapp.

 To check that everything is installed correctly after running the Ansible code, open a web browser and